maagaard/dmup/README.md

 dmup
 ====

-Data mining using python
+Emil Maagaard and Bjarke Vads shared repository for DTU course 02819 - Data mining using python

-SUP BITCH
+The repository contains files from lectures and exercises as well as the course project.